News

 In 2021,we installed a new bench at the top of the hill so that visitors can stay awhile and enjoy the fantastic view.

-In November 2021 our Community Stewardship Grant application through the State National Resource Management (NRM) was successful.
+In November 2021 our first Community Stewardship Grant application through the State National Resource Management (NRM) was successful.
 This application was considered by the assessment panel as a good, solid NRM project.
-The feedback from the assessment panel was that the funding request was reasonable and good value for money and that there was a clear need and rationale for linkages between the coast and Beeliar wetlands.
-They also recognised that the project for weedy weed control is a genuine community driven project, which shows that FoCH have collaborated with all relevant stakeholders and also demonstrates good co-contributions from the City of Fremantle.
+We have since secured a second grant and are continuing to remove woody weeds on site.
 We are working with the South East Regional Centre for Urban Landcare (SERCUL) and the Cockburn Community Wildlife Corridor (CCWC) to implement the project.

 This is a photo of Schinus terebinthifolia (Brazilian Pepper tree) as this is the main woody weed the project is targeting.